Selecting a language will automatically trigger the translation of the page content.

 • Allowances of termination of contract or assignment (termination indemnity precarious premium paid at the end of a fixed-term contract, compensation paid in the event of an early termination of a fixed-term contract at the initiative of the employer, compensation for the termination of an interim assignment, etc.)

-Redundancy payments are partly exempt from income tax.
+Redundancy payments are partly exempt income tax.
 In some cases, the exemption is total.

 Limited exemption from severance pay

-Compensation paid in the event of dismissal (excluding job protection plan) is partly exempt from income tax.
+Compensation paid in the event of dismissal (out of job protection plan) is partly exempt income tax.

-The amount corresponding to the compensation fixed by law or collective agreement is totally exempt.
+The amount corresponding tocompensation fixed by law or convention collective east fully exempt.

-If you received more, the exemption is limited to one of the following amounts:
+If you received more, the exemption shall be limited to one of the following amounts:

 • 2 times the amount of gross pay you received in the year before your termination